RyanCCJ/flask-restful-practice/README.md

 ## Flask RESTful API Practice

 ### Introduction
-This project is built with Flask to create a RESTful API and includes the following key features:
+This project is built with Flask to create RESTful APIs and includes the following key features:

 - CRUD operations with MySQL using ORM
 - Standard user authentication and verification mechanisms